naren-sre/frog-project/README.md

 `$ docker ps`

-The app has been sclated to 4 repliacas in the dockercompose.ymlnginx web servers and one load balancer.
+The app has been scaled to 4 repliacas in the dockercompose.ymlnginx web servers and one load balancer.

 ## Testing: